Poly Inc.: Audio products

 In 2011, Polycom announced the VVX 500, a VoIP business media phone with a gesture-based touchscreen interface.

-In 2012 the Wifi and DECT products were divested to a new company called Spectralink, spinning it off to Sun Capital Partners for about $110 million.
+In 2012 the Wi-Fi and DECT products were divested to a new company called Spectralink, spinning it off to Sun Capital Partners for about $110 million.

 Video products

 Polycom VSX 7000 unit with dual displays.

 Polycom entered the video conferencing market in 1998 with the set-top unit ViewStation which integrated a PTZ (pan-tilt-zoom) camera with codec and communication electronics, and connected to a user-supplied video monitor on which it was designed to sit.
 ViewStation sold at the time for US$6000, and was relatively lightweight compared to competitors.

 Polycom began the development of its first product in the new category of "Document Conferencing Projector", called ShowStation in 1994.
 In April 1996, Polycom went public on NASDAQ.
 In 1997, the company began shipping ShowStation in addition to its growing line of audio products and had total revenues of $47 million.

 In January 1998, Polycom acquired ViaVideo for $54 million and its video conferencing product, which would be named ViewStation.
 The compact device provided the functionality of a webcam and included additional onboard processing capabilities to offset the computation limitations of most desktop and laptop computers at the time.
 As computer processing power increased, Polycom transitioned this hardware-software desktop solution to software-only clients called Polycom PVX, and later the Polycom RealPresence Desktop, or RPD.

 Other members of the ViewStation product line included models with embedded multipoint capabilities, content sharing capabilities, and support for the emerging H.323 IP network protocol.

 In February 2001, Polycom entered the multipoint bridging market through its acquisition of Accord Networks, which offered the MGC-100 line.
 In October 2001, it acquired PictureTel.